About

 DIR / Floortime and sensory integration strategies.
 I have years of training and experience in strengthening nervous system awareness, presence, connection, autonomy, agency, communication, and healthy attachment and repair between adults and children with developmental differences.

 AAC (Assistive and Augmentative Communication).
-I’ve always had a passion for giving people tools to express themselves, from old-school devices like BIGMacks and Tech/Talk machines to digital communication apps.
+I’ve always had a passion for giving people tools to express themselves, from pictures and old-school devices like BIGMacks and Tech/Talks to digital communication apps.

 Restorative and transformative justice.
 I have trained as a peace circle facilitator with CJYI (Community Justice for Youth Institute) and Amplify RJ.